 Whitecross St, London.
 Sat 18 Jul 2015

 with stalls and a couple of stages for the festival.
 The street still

-retains a little of its old character despite considerable gentrification, with most
+retains a little of its old character despite considerable

+establishments.
 The people enjoying the festival included some of the

 Justice for Tyree

 US Embassy, London.
 Sat 18 Jul 2015

 Protests call for justice over the death of Sandra